Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 AI-based visitation probability modeling

-Lift studies comparing exposed vs non-exposed audiences
+Lift studies comparing exposed vs. non-exposed audiences

-Airline booking pattern tracking
+Airline booking and search pattern tracking

-Travel Trade & Advisor Conversion Metrics
+Travel Trade & Advisor Conversion

 Referral volume from advisors

-Bookings tied to FAM trips
+Bookings tied to FAM trips and trade missions

 Training module completions

-Leads generated through trade portals
+Leads generated through trade portals and webinars

-Event & Festival Conversion Metrics
+Event & Festival Conversion

-For event-heavy destinations, KPIs may include:
+For event-heavy destinations, important metrics include:

 Out-of-market ticket sales